12 South African Infantry Battalion: Amalgamation into 12 SAI

 Col. Britz and RSM Schoeman were the first OC and RSM.

 12 SAI insignia

 Disbandment

 By 2005, 12 SAI's dogs and related infrastructure was finally transferred to the South African Military Health Service, Military Veterinary Institute, while the units motorcycle and visual tracking capabilities were transferred to the Infantry School near Oudtshoorn.

+The equestrian capability of 12 SAI was handed over to the SAPS formally through a parade on 14 April 2005.